 - Parts are not located in the center of the conveyor

-- Parts can be moved easily and does not have stable resting position
+- Parts can be moved easily and does not have a stable resting position

 - Parts are easily moved around too much because of the movement of the conveyor

-In addition to this, the technology has not advanced enough to be able to be in line with the high out put with several machines in terms of packaging and palletizing industries.
-In each application that has ROI or return on investment, a holistic requirement should be attained and the wide majority of the application requires these parts to be singular.
+In addition to this, the technology has not advanced enough to be able to be in line with the high output with several machines in terms of packaging and palletizing industries.
+In each application that has ROI or returns on investment, a holistic requirement should be attained and the wide majority of the application requires these parts to be singular.
 So that the robot can easily locate a part and be oriented fast enough to meet the demands.

 To further illustrate this, in every part of the singulation system is best defined as a system that resembles an hourglass with sand inside.
 The majority of the parts of the application is best represented and shown on the top half of the hourglass.
 The magic will start to happen with the measurement of the parts and put them into a known location for the best representation of the robot.